 Now, here’s number three: Money is an enabler.
 Like it or not, money makes the world go around.
 It allows us to do this, and when it comes to a spiritual business, money allows you to manifest on your vision.

-If my vision is to reach 10,000 people through our training programs, money will help me do that, because money is what gives me, say, money to do advertising, to do marketing campaigns, to nurture our Community and our tribe.
+If my vision is to reach 10,000 people through our training programs, money will help me do that, because money is what gives me, say, money to do advertising, to do marketing campaigns, to nurture our community.
 And ultimately, it’s what will help me get my vision out there.

 Now, is it the only thing that’s going to help me get the vision out there?
 No. There are many other things, but money is an enabler of something much bigger.
 Again, it’s not just the money itself, but it’s what it facilitates and what it creates and what it means that you can do as a result of having that money.